komuw/kshaka/Readme.md

 ### 1. Intro:
 - Clients initiate a request by communicating with a proposer; clients may be stateless, the system may have arbitrary numbers of clients.
 - Proposers perform the initialization by communicating with acceptors.
-Proposers keep minimal state needed to generate unique increasing update IDs (ballot numbers), the system may have arbitrary numbers of proposers.
+Proposers keep minimal state needed to generate unique increasing update IDs (Ballot numbers), the system may have arbitrary numbers of proposers.
 - Acceptors store the accepted value; the system should have 2F+1 acceptors to tolerate F failures.

-- It’s convenient to use tuples as ballot numbers.
+- It’s convenient to use tuples as Ballot numbers.
 To generate it a proposer combines its numerical ID with a local increasing counter: (counter, ID).
-To compare ballot tuples, we should compare the first component of the tuples and use ID only as a tiebreaker.
+To compare Ballot tuples, we should compare the first component of the tuples and use ID only as a tiebreaker.
 - When a proposer receives a conflicting message from an acceptor, it should fast-forward its counter to avoid a conflict in the future.
-If an acceptor returns a conflict if it already saw a greater ballot number during the prepare message, does the Proposer retry with a higher ballot number or does it just stop?
+If an acceptor returns a conflict if it already saw a greater Ballot number during the prepare message, does the Proposer retry with a higher Ballot number or does it just stop?
 Ans: It doesn't matter from the protocol's point of view and different implementations may implement it in different ways. - https://twitter.com/rystsov/status/971797758284677120
 Proposers in Kshaka will, for the time been, will not retry after conflicts.